justtheimpaler/debbie/README.md

 mvn debbie:build
 ```

-This command will connect to the sandbox database and run the SQL statements in the `build.sql` located in the source folder.
+This command will connect to a database and run the SQL statements in the `build.sql` located in the source folder.
-The connection details and location of the source folder are specified in the `pom.xml` file (or Ant properties).
+The connection details and location of the base source folder are specified in the `pom.xml` file (or Ant properties).
 They can be
 set up locally as well if these values differ from the project-wide configuration.